pulumi/docs/content/docs/reference/pkg/gcp/bigquery/job.md

     <dd>{{% md %}}Specifies whether the job is allowed to create new tables.
 The following values are supported:
 CREATE_IF_NEEDED: If the table does not exist, BigQuery creates the table.
 CREATE_NEVER: The table must already exist.
 If it does not, a 'notFound' error is returned in the job result.
-The default value is CREATE_IF_NEEDED.
 Creation, truncation and append actions occur as one atomic update upon job completion
 {{% /md %}}</dd>

     <dt class="property-optional"